-The GI #624 Project is combined PV and BESS and it has been assumed that the BESS will be charged via the PV output. will need to demonstrate the operating procedures and control measures which prevents the BESS from being charged via IPC's transmission system.
+The GI #625 Project is combined PV and BESS and it has been assumed that the BESS will be charged via the PV output.
+Will need to demonstrate the operating procedures and control measures which prevents the BESS from being charged via IPC's transmission system.
 However, if the intent is also to be able to charge the BESS via IPC's transmission system, will need to make an IPC Large Load Service request.

-GI #624 will be required to control voltage in accordance with a voltage schedule as provided by Idaho Power Grid Operations.
-GI #624 will be required to manage the real power output of their generation project at the POI.
-Also, it may be beneficial for modeling compliance requirements, to install additional PMU devices at their facilities to monitor the generation source(s).
+GI #625 will be required to control voltage in accordance with a voltage schedule as provided by Idaho Power Grid Operations.
+GI #625 will be required to manage the real power output of their generation project at the POI.
+Also, it may be beneficial for sectors, for their own modeling compliance requirements, to install additional PMU devices at their facilities to monitor the generation source(s).